blakeblackshear/frigate/docs/docs/frigate/hardware.md

 The inference time of a rk3588 with all 3 cores enabled is typically 25-30 ms for yolo-nas s.

+#### Hailo-8l PCIe

+Frigate supports the Hailo-8l M.2 card on any harware but currently it is only tested on the Raspberry pi5 PCIe hat from the AI kit.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)

 This is taken from a [user question on reddit](https://www.reddit.com/r/homeassistant/comments/q8mgau/comment/hgqbxh5/?utm_source=share&utm_medium=web2x&context=3).
 Modified slightly for clarity.